Anjum799/Aadhar_card/README.md

 # Aadhar_card
-This project generates a digital Aadhaar card using user details like name, DOB, and Aadhaar number.It generates two ver
+This project generates a digital Aadhaar card using user details like name, DOB, and Aadhaar number.It generates two versi